 When a sentence ends in a partial quotation and is syntactically structured so that the quotation is grammatically integrated into the sentence, no intervening punctuation (and no initial capitalization) is necessary: “The reporter who wrote both articles said that ‘the company never asked for a correction.’”
 (Alternatively, the sentence can be revised to consist of an attributive phrase followed by a quotation consisting of one or more complete sentences: The reporter who wrote both articles said, “The company never asked for a correction.”)

 An exception to the no-punctuation rule is if the punctuation is grammatically required—for example, because of an intervening parenthesis, as in “The reporter who wrote both articles said that, as far as he knows, ‘the company never asked for a correction.’”
 (In this case, the implied quotation, though the person of course did not literally say “as far as he knows,” starts with that phrase.)

 2. The magazine famously dubbed the 2003 flick, “The Citizen Kane of bad movies.”

 The phrase preceding the quotation is not attributive, and as in the previous example, the entire sentence constitutes a grammatically complete statement, so the comma is intrusive: “The magazine famously dubbed the 2003 flick “the Citizen Kane of bad movies.”
 (Again, note that because the quotation is a partial sentence, the first word should not be capitalized.)

 3. Such cases leave us shaking our heads and asking the rhetorical question, “What were they thinking?”

-2 Responses to “3 Cases of Intrusive Punctuation Before a Quotation”
+2 thoughts on “3 Cases of Intrusive Punctuation Before a Quotation”

 @ The Bluebird: